paraglondhe098/sentiment-analysis-of-steam-reviews/README.md

 3. Download the dataset and place it in the `data/` directory.

-4. Open the `Sentiment-analysis-Steam-Reviews.ipynb` notebook using Jupyter Notebook or Jupyter Lab to explore the data, train the LSTM model, and perform sentiment analysis on the Steam game reviews.
+4. Open the `sentiment-analysis-of-steam-reviews` notebook using Jupyter Notebook or Jupyter Lab to explore the data, train the LSTM model, and perform sentiment analysis on the Steam game reviews.

 ## Model Performance